eclipse-che/che-docs/src/main/_docs/setup/setup-managing.md

 For a simple separation of workspaces for small development teams, without requiring workspace permissions, administrators can create separate Che server for each user.
 Each server, if ran on same host, would need to be setup on different ports using the `CHE_PORT` environment variable and different data folders mounted `:/data`.

 Codenvy provides an implementation of Eclipse Che that is multi-tenant, multi-user with distributed access and permissions controls for teams.
 Each user has a different login which enables access controls, workspace collaboration, and other forms of sharing.
-You can install Codenvy with a CLI that is nearly identical to Che with `docker run codenvy/cli start.
+You can install Codenvy with a CLI that is nearly identical to Che with `docker run codenvy/cli start`.
 Learn more at [https://codenvy.com](https://codenvy.com).

 ## Authenticated Access
 The Che server itself is unauthenticated.
 Che is extensible allowing different dashboard front ends or proxies to implement authenticated access to the Che server.
 Bitnami's deployment of Eclipse Che includes an authenticated front-end implemented as a proxy.
 Many users deploy nginx in front of Che to provide an authentication layer within the system.